andersonandrei/mac0470/README.md

 	repository.

 	The IC project was accept in the SBRC2018 on WTG, so, in this week I was preparing my presentation to do a preview on 23/04.

+- Week 23/04 :
+	In this week I intend to present my preview project to the development systems group of my college.
+So, I intend to collect feedbakcs and improve my presentation in this week.